-Leiston Works Railway Trust is a charitable organisation working to restore the factory railway line that once served the now closed Richard Garrett Engineering Works, and which represents an important but currently incomplete part of the rich industrial heritage of this small Suffolk town.
+The Leiston Works Railway Trust is a registered charity working to restore the line that once served the now-closed Richard Garrett Engineering Works and which represents an important but currently incomplete part of the rich industrial heritage of this small Suffolk town

-If you know of any photographs or other material that recalls the heydays of the LWR or Garrett’s Engineering we’d love to hear from you.
+If you know of any photographs or other material that recalls the heyday of the LWR or Garrett’s Engineering, we’d love to hear from you.

 We are holding regular work parties now on Wednesdays and Saturdays at our workshop or at the track bed.
 If you wish to participate, please contact us.